govau/content-guide/_punctuation-grammar/hyphens.md

 "
 %}

-Use a hyphen when the second word is ‘up’  or when the first and second word ends with the same letter.
+Use a hyphen when the second word is ‘up’ or when the first and second words end and start with the same letter.

 {% include guide_example.liquid
   title = "using hyphens with 'up'" content= "
-- Meet-up.
+- meet-up
-- Re-engage.
+- re-engage
 "
 %}